Today we celebrate The Presentation of Jesus in the Temple by Joseph and Mary. From the Gospel of Luke:

 At the time of Jesus’ presentation the prophet Simeon blessed the family of Jesus and said to Mary:

 “This child is destined to cause the falling and rising of many in Israel, and to be a sign that will be spoken against, so that the thoughts of many hearts will be revealed.
 And a sword will pierce your own soul too.”
 (Luke 2:34-35)

 This prophecy foretold the second act of purification – a purification of the Law of God.
 Simeon prophesied that Jesus will bring about major changes in Judaism.
 Jesus said that he did not come to set aside the law but to fulfill it.
 The essence of the Law had to do with loving God and neighbor, but it had become merely an elaborate set of rules to follow.
-As the Word made flesh Jesus demonstrating by his life the true righteous requirements of the law.
+As the Word made flesh, Jesus demonstrated by his life the true righteous requirements of the law.
 God requires transparency and truth.
-We cannot cover up our sins by our works.
+We cannot cover up our sins by our “good deeds.”

 Joseph and Mary were presenting Jesus to God in the Temple.
 Jesus would soon change the whole temple worship by becoming the temple himself.
-He would become the new Temple by satisfying all the requirements of the old Temple.
-His blood, spilled on the cross, would become the atoning sacrifice for all our sins once and for all.
+He would become the new Temple by satisfying all the requirements of the old one.
+His blood, spilled on the cross, would become the atoning sacrifice for all our sins, once and for all.

 From Hebrews we read:

 Since God’s children share flesh and blood, Jesus himself likewise shared the same things, so that through death he might destroy the one who has the power of death, that is, the devil, and free those who all their lives were held in slavery by the fear of death.
 (Hebrews 2:14-15)

 The last act of purification has to do with the purification of the saints.
 We read in Malachi: